Arrow-kb/FS25_FontLibrary/README.md

 For normal users, there is a setting to change the default UI font of the game.

+Currently contains 11 fonts.
+Includes an easy to use python tool that automatically converts TTF and OTF fonts into game-ready DDS files with the required mipmaps and mod data.

 # Planned
 - Strikethrough text
 - Underlined text